 Steps for Adjustment of Status

 The adjustment of status process can be complex.
-A green card lawyer can help you through each step and make sure you avoid costly mistakes.
+A green card lawyer in Doraville can help you through each step and make sure you avoid costly mistakes.
 Steps for an adjustment of status include:

 1. Determine Your Eligibility for a Green Card